giorgigutsaevi/giorgigutsaevi/README.md

 I am currently mastering the MERN stack. \
 Based in London 🇬🇧

-- 🤖 Always happy to code & build new things!
+- 🤖 Always excited to code & build new things!
 - 🌱 Always eager to learn new concepts and adapt.
-- 🌶 Naturally curious.
+- 🌶 Naturally curious and a visual learner.
 - 👀 I enjoy all things related to fantasy, sci-fi, futurism, tech, astronomy & 🧀
-- 🧠 Avid advocate for productivity and clarity through Second Brain
+- 🧠 Avid advocate for emotional intelligence, effective working practices and communication.
 - ✨ My work ethic summarized in one quote:
 > Before enlightenment chop wood and carry water.
 After enlightenment, chop wood and carry water.\
 > – Zen saying